IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 3. A component with warnings
 4. A component with no warnings or errors
 5. A component with preview disabled
-6. A component that has been disabled
+6. A component in its disabled state
 7. A selected component
 8. A component with an error